reidarsollid/RustyCage/README.md

 Rusty Cage is my favorite song by Soundgarden and RustyCage is a rust-lang plugin for Eclipse.
 "I'm gonna break my rusty cage and run"

-The supported Eclipse version is Kepler (4.3).
+The supported Eclipse version is Luna (4.4).
 I do not have a Windows system, so RustyCage is not tested on Windows.
 OS X and Linux Mint is what I test on.

 RustyCage on Sourceforge